-- 10. Reference lists, figures, tables, and figure/list captions should all be on separate sheets, all of which should be double-spaced, and numbered.
-Standard nomenclature should be used.
-Unfamiliar terms, abbreviations, and symbols must be defined at first mention. - 11.
+- Figures, tables, and figure/table captions should use standard nomenclature.
+Unfamiliar terms, abbreviations, and symbols must be defined at first mention.
+Figures and tables should always be mentioned in the text and numbered with Arabic numerals. - 10.
 References to the literature citations in the text should be by author and year; where there are two authors, both should be named; with three or more only the first author's name plus "et al." need to be given.